Q. What are the signs of cord infection?

 - Excessive thirst/ irritability

 - Lethargy or poor oral acceptance of fluids

 A child with any of the above signs should be shown to a doctor without delay.

-Consult the doctor also if the child has blood in his stools.
+Consult the child doctor in Noida also if the child has blood in his stools.
 This is dysentery anDCHild requires to be given medicines for this.